Kerch: Kerch in World War II

 On the Eastern Front of World War II from 1941 to 1945, Kerch was the site of heavy fighting between Red Army and Axis forces.
 After fierce fighting, the city was taken by the Germans in November 1941.
 On 31 December 1941, the 302nd Mountain Rifle Division recaptured the city following a naval landing operation at Kamysh Burun, to the south of the city, five days earlier.
 In 1942 the Germans occupied the city again.
 The Red Army lost over 160,000 men, either killed or taken POW at the Battle of the Kerch Peninsula.
 On 31 October 1943 another Soviet naval landing operation was launched.
 Kerch returned to Soviet control on 11 April 1944.

 The German invaders killed about 15,000 citizens and deported another 14,000 during their occupation.
 Evidence of German atrocities in Kerch was presented in the Nuremberg trials.
 After the war, the city was awarded the title Hero City.

 The Adzhimushkay catacombs in the city's suburbs were the site of guerrilla warfare against the occupation.
 Thousands of soldiers and refugees found shelter inside and were involved in counterattacks.
 Many of them died underground, including those who died of numerous alleged poison gas attacks.
 Later, a memorial was established on the site.

 Kerch in Independent Ukraine

 On 11 November 2007, a powerful storm passed through the city, causing much damage and an ecological disaster as a few ships, including an oil tanker, were shipwrecked and blocked the Kerch Strait.

 Russian occupation

-As with the other parts of Crimea, as of 2023 Kerch is occupied by Russian forces following the Russian occupation of Crimea in 2014.
+As with other parts of Crimea, Kerch has been occupied by Russian forces since the Russian occupation began in 2014.

-On 17 October 2018, a student killed 20 people and himself at Kerch Polytechnic College.
+On 17 October 2018, an 18-year-old student, Vladislav Roslyakov, killed 20 people and himself at Kerch Polytechnic College.